 It’s a very fast circuit, with few and relatively quick corners and long straight stretches.
 Drivers go full throttle on more than 70% of the lap and the most powerful cars are clearly favoured.
 Due to the curvy downhill parts, Red Bull Ring can be tricky under wet conditions.

-Venue for the British Grand Prix, August 2 & 9
+Venue for the British Grand Prix, July 9

 A former Second World War Royal Air Force airfield, Silverstone Circuit is 5.89 kilometres long and features 18 corners: 10 right-handers and eight left-handers.
 The fast curves are very demanding on the drivers, due to the extremely high compression forces.